 They usually run every 45 minutes or so, but that can vary and there are long gaps over lunch.
 Nothing worse getting to the base missing the bus and waiting an hour for the bus, then sitting on a bus for 30 minutes and then another 10 minutes getting back to guest house.

-The snow conditions were great, but we never got the magical powder like they talk about, but that was due to the weather, when we were there it was hot for 2 days 17 degrees and rained for one whole day.
-But on the last 2 days, we had snow and I did experience some awesome dry powder runs up in the high parts of the mountain, it was pretty awesome.
+The snow conditions were great, but we never got the magical powder like they talk about.
+But that was due to the weather.
+When we were there it was hot for 2 days – 17 degrees C. And it rained for one whole day which turned the snow to slush.
+But on the last 2 days, we had snow!
+So we did get to experience some awesome dry powder runs that Japan is famous for.
+Despite being late in the season.

 Hakuba Goyru and Hakuba 47 ski resorts are one of the best places I have been with our family, the kid snow park area was great, taboggans, snowmen, toys, and fun slides, the kids loved it and made our life easier.

-Our eldest son was 8 and we found it a little step for him to learn on comfortably, I had to stay with him and make sure he didn’t just aim straight down the mountain, so it would have been good if they had some areas that were flatter for total beginners under 10.
+Our eldest son was 8 and we found it a little step for him to learn on comfortably.
+I had to stay with him and make sure he didn’t just aim straight down the mountain.
+It would have been good if they had some areas that were flatter for total beginners under 10.

-Our favorite place was Canada Tei for food and the famous Sake!
-This place was cozy and casual dining, a very cool and friendly place, the food was great and prices were reasonable.
+Our favourite place was Canada Tei for food and the famous Sake!
+This place was cozy and casual dining, a very cool and friendly place.
+The food was great and prices were reasonable.
 But the Sake was awesome!
-The owner really loves his Sake, so if you like Sake as well. he will love you and treat you to double shots which will leave you very tipsy indeed.
+The owner really loves his Sake, so if you like Sake as well, he will love you!

-The best night spot for us was right under or guest house, yes we had a bar under or accommodation called the Bike Bar!
-Due to the time of year, we went March he had it closed for the season but would open it only for special occasions and for the guests of the house.
+The best night spot for us was right under or guest house called the Bike Bar.
+Due to the time of year – March the bar was actually closed for the season.
+The owner would open it only for special occasions and for the guests of the house.